jburleigh92/PostPay/README.md

   - Venmo
   - Cash App
   - Apple Cash
-  - Generic “Other” payments
+  - Generic "Other" payments
 - Regex-based extraction of amount, sender, and timestamp
 - SQLite logging of posted payments to prevent duplicates
-- Slack integration using `chat.postMessage`
+- Slack integration using chat.postMessage
 - Sleep mode between 00:00 and 09:00
 - 30-second configurable polling interval
-- Clean modular architecture
+- Modular, testable architecture
-- Full unit test coverage for parsers, Slack client, and importer logic
+- Unit test coverage for parsers, Slack client, Gmail client, and importer logic

-No behavior has been added or changed from the original PostPay4.py beyond structural organization.
+No business behavior was changed.
+Only the structure was modernized.

 ---